yeshan111/alx-system_engineering-devops/0x00-shell_basics/README.md

 "3-listfiles" display's current directory in a long format "4-listmorefiles" displays current directory contents, including hidden files (starting with .).
-Use the long format "5-listfilesdigitonly" displays current directory contents with long format, user and group IDs and hiddens
+Use the long format "5-listfilesdigitonly" displays current directory contents with long format, user and group IDs and hiddens "6-firstdirectory" creates a directory named my_first_directory in the /tmp/directory